EFTEC/ValidationOne/README.md

 MessageList is a list of containers of messages.
 It's aimed for convenience, so it features many methods to  access of the information in different ways.

-Messages are cataloged as follow
+Messages are cataloged as follows

 | id      | Description                                                          | Example                               |
 |---------|----------------------------------------------------------------------|---------------------------------------|